IBM/openapi-validator/README.md

 #### Configuration file

-Configurations are defined in a file titled '.validaterc' that must be at the root directory of this project.
+Configurations are defined in a file, titled __.validaterc__, that must be at the root directory of this project.

 The configuration file must be structured as a JSON object with categories as first-level keys, rules as second-level keys, and statuses as values for the 'rules' objects.